 This program involves water use on the CII customer's side of the meter.
 It will provide in-line meters at no cost for application on water lines serving high use appliances or other uses.
 For example, an in-line meter could be installed on the water service to a cooling tower.
 By metering the use, the customer is able to identify inefficiencies or leaks in the system and is able to determine appropriate retrofits to significantly reduce water use.
-A similar concept applies to commercial kitchen appliances (i.e., wok stoves, dishwashers, steam ovens, etc.), medical equipment (i.e., sterilizers) and to high use facilities such as laundromats, commercial laundry rooms, health clubs, etc. The pilot program would involve the installation of approximately 50 in-line meters per year, and would include tracking of water use has not been stopped), in-line metering would also prove useful in identifying irrigation system leaks and inefficiencies.
+A similar concept applies to commercial kitchen appliances (i.e., wok stoves, dishwashers, steam ovens, etc.), medical equipment (i.e., sterilizers) and to high use facilities such as laundromats, commercial laundry rooms, health clubs, etc. The pilot program would involve the installation of approximately 50 inline meters per year, and would include tracking of water use before and after retrofits.
+Depending on the circumstances (e.g., if outdoor water use has not been stopped), in-line metering would also prove useful in identifying irrigation system leaks and inefficiencies.
 The budget for this project is \$35,000.